YauhenKavalchuk/YauhenKavalchuk/README.md

 ## I'm a Developer, Teacher and Mentor!

-- 📍 I’m from Belarus (Minsk)
+- 📍 I’m From Belarus (Minsk)
-- 💻 6+ years experience in Front-end development
+- 💻 6+ Years Experience in Front-end Development
-- 👨‍💻 Mentor & Lecturer in Rolling Scopes School
+- 📚 Mentor & Lecturer in Rolling Scopes School
+- 👨‍💻 Front-end Enthusiast & Volunteer

 ### 🤝 Connect with me: